-By observing art first-hand and every day, students, educators, staff and residents can pursue their own path of enjoyment and discovery.
+By observing fine art first-hand and every day, students, educators, staff and residents can pursue their own path of enjoyment and discovery.

 - Westport Schools Permanent Art Collection (WSPAC)